JBZoo-CCK/Zoo-Hacks/README.md

-# Zoo-Hacks
-Performance Hacks and some hotfixes for YOOtheme ZOO Joomla!
-Component
+# YOOtheme Zoo Performance Hacks for Joomla!
+CMS

 **ONLY ON YOUR OWN RISK !!!**